Eriz1818/codex/docs/config.md

 - `agent-turn-complete`
 - `approval-requested` (with `"kind"` set to `"exec"`, `"apply-patch"`, or `"elicitation"`)
+- `session-start`
+- `session-end`
+- `model-request-started`
+- `model-response-completed`
+- `tool-call-started`
+- `tool-call-finished`

+Note: `tool-call-started` is emitted when the tool call is dispatched; `duration-ms` in `tool-call-finished` includes any time spent queued behind non-parallel tool calls.

+In the interactive TUI, quitting while hooks are still running prompts for confirmation by default.
+Toggle with `tui.confirm_exit_with_running_hooks`.

 If `notify` is configured, Codex emits a deprecation notice and ignores it; migrate to `hooks.agent_turn_complete`.